firdaus-aibm/filament-auth-ui-enhancer/README.md

 ])
 ```

 The form panel width has default value of `50%`.
-You can change it by adding the following method to your filament panel configuration file.
+You can change it by adding the following method and passing the desired width.

 ```php
 AuthUIEnhancerPlugin::make()